Financial Samurai

 Number of income streams: Over 10 if online income is considered one income stream.
 Over 20 if online income is broken down into individual income streams.

 Net worth composition: Physical real estate 40%, public equity 20%, business 15%, private equity 10%, risk free 15%.
-Would like to reduce my weighting in physical real estate to 30%, and reinvest 10% of the weighting outside of SF and Honolulu.
+Would like to reduce my weighting in physical real estate to 30%.

 Investment education: Finance professional from 1999 – 2012, received MBA with emphasis in real estate and finance, have written over 1,200 personal finance articles since 2009, economics/finance geek who loves to crunch numbers.